Rayne1993/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model, allows you to dynamically access and update the site.

 2. What is an event?

+An event is when a user interacts with the website.

 3. What is an event listener?

+An event listener listens for user events, such as a mouse click, and responds to that event.

 4. Why would we convert a NodeList into an Array?

+So you can use array methods on the data.

 5. What is a component?

+Components allow you to create and add elements to your webpage separate from the rest of your code.
+Uses html, css, and javascript.

 ### Git Set up